TayyabAsghar/Restaurants-Billing-System/README.md

 ## Place an Order

-It Places the order of customer by showing different dishes as follow:
+It Places the order of customer by showing different dishes and their prices as follow:

 - Oriental

   + Chicken Quorma
    + Pullao
    + Chicken Briyani
    + Chicken Karahi